Florida forensic accountant reviewing financial records for litigation support

 Typical Fee Structures

-• Hourly Billing: Rates generally range from $200 to $500 per hour, depending on the accountant’s experience and credentials.
+• Hourly Billing: Rates generally range from engagement-scoped pricing, depending on the accountant’s experience and credentials.

 • Flat Fees: Simpler cases, like tracing a single bank account, may qualify for flat-rate pricing.